K’ómoks Treaty Negotiations

 Summary of treaty negotiations

-K’ómoks entered treaty negotiations in the early 1990s.
 In 2012, negotiators for K’ómoks, Canada, and B.C. reached an Agreement-in-Principle (AIP), establishing agreement on the substantive elements to be detailed in the completed treaty.

-Overview of the proposed K’ómoks Treaty
+Overview of the K’ómoks Treaty

-K’ómoks, B.C. and Canada have been negotiating the agreement in stages, with consultations with other First Nations, the public and interest holders throughout.
+Each stage has included engagement with the public and interest holders.
 Local government representatives have also sat at the negotiation table as part of the provincial negotiating team.
-This approach provides opportunities for people and key interest holders to share their needs and help shape treaty provisions that work for all.
-As a result, the treaty reflects work done together on shared regional priorities established in the 2012 AIP.
-Read the Agreement-in-Principle (PDF, 14MB)
+This approach provides opportunities for people and key interest holders to share their interests and help shape treaty provisions that work for all.

 - Address existing interests and tenures on proposed treaty lands (interest-holders have been engaged on the proposed approach to their tenure or interest)